jhonatheberson/keycloak-template/README.md

 <h1 align="center">
-   <a href="#"> Arkia Keycloak Docker Documentation </a><br />
+   <a href="#"> Sentinel Keycloak Docker Documentation </a><br />
    <small>(Keycloak)</small>
 </h1>

 <h3 align="center">
-    This documentation provides instructions for running Keycloak in a Docker container for the Arklok Arkia project, based on the <a href="https://dev.azure.com/radixeng/AKL-2023-001-23001-MonitoramentoDeAtivos/_git/doc?version=GBmaster&path=/02.Analise/arquitetura/AKL-2023-001-23001-SFT-001-ArquiteturaSistema.docx">Architecture Documentation</a>.
+    This documentation provides instructions for running Keycloak in a Docker container for the Neuai Sentinel project, based on the <a href="https://dev.azure.com/radixeng/AKL-2023-001-23001-MonitoramentoDeAtivos/_git/doc?version=GBmaster&path=/02.Analise/arquitetura/AKL-2023-001-23001-SFT-001-ArquiteturaSistema.docx">Architecture Documentation</a>.
 It utilizes the official Keycloak Docker image and provides steps for configuration and usage.
 </h3>

 </p>